No one wants to lose site visitors, but sometimes that’s what happens.

 There are chances that a user might land on your page accidentally.

-Or, they might visit you intentionally but they realize your products/services don’t suit their needs, b.) they discover you’re too expensive for them, or c.) they read about you and decide they don’t need your products/services at this time.
+Or, they might visit you intentionally but they realize your products/services don’t suit their needs, they discover you’re too expensive for them, or they read about you and decide they don’t need your products/services at this time.

 You do indeed have another option, and it’s known as the exit intent popup.